Capabilities and milestones

 - By utilising the business data for the benefit of SMEs and other parties, the Nordic region, already being a digital frontrunner, may also lead the way for the European Union with a fair and beneficial use of business data

 - By making a Nordic model for the shared development of the common digital ecosystem, core Nordic principles of transparency, trust, sustainability, and the safeguarding of democratic rights are supported

 Easier for companies to operate across the Nordic Region

 NSG&B will make companies’ economic data securely accessible and usable for the purposes of innovation and growth.
 This will create a more transparent and integrated region in which it is easier for Nordic companies to trade with each other, file reports with public authorities, and develop new digital solutions with the help of better and more accessible data.

 Real-time data will give companies a better overview of their financial situation and make it quicker and easier for companies to, for example, obtain a credit check from a bank for a loan.
 Real-time data will make it easier for companies to do business in a timely manner and will also create increased liquidity in the market.

-On 1 September 2020 the Nordic Ministers for Trade and Industry approved and launched the Roadmap for realisation of the Nordic Smart Government ecosystem (2021-27).
-The Nordic Ministers decided to continue the investments in Nordic Smart Government and allocated 27 MDKK for the implementation of the Roadmap in 2021-24 (norden.org).
+On 1 September 2020 the Nordic Ministers for Trade and Industry approved and launched the Roadmap for realisation of the Nordic Smart Government and Business ecosystem (2021-27).
+The Nordic Ministers decided to continue the investments in Nordic Smart Government and Business and allocated 27 MDKK for the implementation of the Roadmap in 2021-24 (norden.org).

-Nordic Smart Government have now entered the next phase, in which the public and private sectors will work together to implement concrete initiatives.
-A first step is to expand the use of electronic invoicing across the Nordic Region so that an invoice from Sweden can be easily recorded in Denmark.
+Nordic Smart Government and Business has now entered the next phase, in which the public and private sectors will work together to implement concrete initiatives.
+A first step is to expand the use of electronic invoicing across the Nordic Region so that for example an invoice from Sweden can be easily received in Denmark.